Hon-beejay/TinDog-/README.md

 # TinDog-
-Build a dating sites for Dogs
+Built a dating sites for Dogs